 Lawyer and Writer; Chairman, Caracas Chronicles

 Raúl Stolk is chairman of Caracas Chronicles.
 He is also editor-in-chief at LexLatin.
 Previously, Stolk was a partner at the law firm Gallegos & Stolk.
 He holds a law degree from Catholic University Andrés Bello, and an LLM in Banking, Corporate, and Finance Law from Fordham Law School.

 Head, Venezuela Working Group, Americas Society/Council of the Americas

-Guillermo Zubillaga is senior director of Public Policy Programs & Corporate Relations at the Americas Society/Council of the Americas, where he heads the organization’s Venezuela Working Group.
-Zubillaga works closely with the corporate members of the Council of the Americas to develop and implement over 200 programs every year in New York and Latin America.
-A native Venezuelan, Zubillaga is a contributor to Americas Quaterly and US News and is a frequent speaker and moderator on events about Venezuela.
-He can be found on Twitter at @Guillermo_Z.
+Guillermo Zubillaga is a senior director of Public Policy Programs and Corporate Relations at the Americas Society/Council of the Americas, where he heads the organization’s Venezuela Working Group.
+Zubillaga works closely with the corporate members of the Council of the Americas to develop and implement more than 200 programs every year in New York and Latin America.

 July 13, 2017

 Expertos analizan la crisis humanitaria en Venezuela y las implicaciones de las elecciones del domingo 16 de julio. ...